Died

 • Frank Williams Racing Cars Current/Last Team

-Christopher Arthur Amon MBE was born in Bulls, New Zealand.
-As a former Formula 1 driver active in the 1960s and 1970s, he is widely regarded as one of the best drivers never to win a championship Grand Prix.
+Chris Amon is a former Formula 1 driver active in the 1960s and 1970s, and he is widely regarded as one of the best drivers never to win a championship Grand Prix.
 His reputation for bad luck was so strong that fellow driver Mario Andretti once joked, “If he became an undertaker, people would stop dying.”

 NationalityNew Zealander